alexeyraspopov/dataclass/docs/API.md

 #### Arguments

- 1. `data` (_Object_): POJO which shape satisfy the contract described during class extension.
+ 1. `data` (_Object_): POJO which shape satisfies the contract described during class extension.
 If you use [Flow](https://flow.org), it will warn you about the mistakes.

 #### Returns